 Did you resolve to lose weight, stop smoking or act on another life goal this year?
-Although it’s only a few weeks into 2017, many people have already broken their New Year’s resolutions.
 Instead of new resolutions, consider improving your habits, including your financial fitness.
 Good financial habits are vital for achieving your goals.
 Five ways to improve your habits are to automate, investigate, calibrate, allocate and participate.
 And your financial advisor can help reinforce these good habits, which may make a big difference in your financial future.

 Many of your best habits are automatic because you don’t have to think about them.
 And good financial habits can become as ingrained as brushing your teeth – but fortunately, your financial health can improve without doing anything twice a day.
 Regular checkups with your financial advisor can help you stick with your strategy and work toward your long-term financial goals.